sallykingsland/sallykingsland.github.io/index.md

 <footer>Douglas Steere</footer>
 </blockquote>

+Embark on a Journey of Self-Discovery and Transformation

 Are you awakening to the depths of your inner life, feeling frustrated or plain miserable?
 Whether you actively seek a connection with your inner world or find yourself thrust into it by life's disruptions, I welcome you.
 Together, we can navigate the path towards growth and transformation, guided by the wisdom that resides within each of us.

 In my practice, I firmly believe that we all possess the inner wisdom necessary for healing and personal growth.
 As a trained therapist, I am here to support and facilitate your unique process of self-discovery.